 Joe bought his entire wardrobe from thrift stores—shoes, socks, hats, scarves, feety pajamas.
 I thought it was charming, at first.
 Thrift shopping, however, wasn’t for me.
 Growing up, Goodwill was a place we mocked.
 We might go there for Halloween or theater costumes, but we’d sooner die than buy a real piece of clothing there.
 That was for really poor people.
-Getting called “The K-Mart Kid” for a week was nothing compared to what I would have endured had I worn something from Goodwill to school.
+Getting called “The K-Mart Kid” for a week (as I was in 7th grade) was nothing compared to what I would have endured had I worn something from Goodwill to school.

 I hated going to thrift stores with Joe, waiting while he picked through the rows of clothing.
 I was utterly bored for the first thirty minutes and then became angry enough to fantasize about torching the whole place and watching each morsel of useless crap shrivel into oblivion.
 To humor him, I’d flip halfheartedly through the women’s clothing, but I never bought anything.